At a glance

 Before performing a physical examination, the doctor will first ask about the exact symptoms.
 It isn’t always easy to tell the difference between wasp stings and bee stings, so it’s important to describe where you were when you were stung, and how the insect was behaving at the time.
-Although people usually say they have a wasp sting or a bee sting, these insects often get mixed up.

 The main way to prevent allergic reactions is to avoid being bitten or stung by the insect.
 To lower the risk, the following strategies are recommended:

 - Be careful when eating outdoors, and clear the table as soon as you have finished eating.
 Avoid eating outdoors if there are a lot of insects flying about.